NineRec/LeetCode/README.md

 # LeetCode

-My Result For LeetCode Written With C++.
+My Result For LeetCode.

+.
+Algorithms is written in C++.
+.
+Database is written in Sql.